Noratrieb/chip-8/README.md

 # chip-8
-A simple CHIP-8 emulator writtten in Rust
+A simple CHIP-8 VM writtten in Rust